jothishpg/Notes/Notes.md

 ResultSet is a JDBC object that holds the rows returned by a SQL SELECT query.
 PostgreSQL returns the data, and JDBC gives that returned data to your Java program through a ResultSet

+Filter :

+@Provider tells Jersey:

+"This class is a JAX-RS provider."
+A provider is a component that extends or modifies Jersey's request/response processing.
+For example, providers can be:

+Request filters
+Response filters
+Exception mappers
+Entity readers
+Entity writers
+Other JAX-RS extension components

+So it's not merely a generic "register this class" annotation.

+@Path tells Jersey:
+"This is a JAX-RS resource."
+@Provider tells Jersey:
+"This is a JAX-RS provider."

+Main difference
+	Environment variable	                       System property Belongs to	OS/process                        environment	Java application Read using	System.getenv()	                  System.getProperty() Example	GOOGLE_CLIENT_ID=abc	                -DGOOGLE_CLIENT_ID=abc Set by	Windows, Linux, Docker,server, etc.	   Java command line/application Available to	Processes that receive the       That Java process/JVM environment

+CLASS
+ ↓
+General-purpose object
+ ↓
+Can contain mutable data + lots of behavior

+RECORD
+ ↓
+Data-carrying object
+ ↓
+Compact syntax
+ ↓
+Values are final
+ ↓
+Java generates common methods